knutkirkhorn/btc-value/README.md

     // => e.g. 5%
 });

-// Print all supported currencies console.log(btcValue.currencies);
+// Print all supported currencies for selected value provider btcValue.getSupportedCurrencies().then(supportedCurrencies => {
+    console.log(supportedCurrencies);
     // => [ ..., { name: 'Norwegian Krone', code: 'NOK', symbol: 'kr' }, ... ]
+});
 ```

 ## API
-The Bitcoin value is from [Cryptocurrency Market Capitalizations](https://coinmarketcap.com/).
-See API [here](https://coinmarketcap.com/api/).
-To use the module for retrieve Bitcoin values, it is required to obtain and use an API key.
+The Bitcoin value can be retrieved from [CoinMarketCap](https://coinmarketcap.com/) or [CoinGecko](https://www.coingecko.com).
+See the API used for CoinMarketCap [here](https://coinmarketcap.com/api/) and for CoinGecko [here](https://www.coingecko.com/en/api).
+If using the CoinMarketCap API to retrieve Bitcoin values, it is required to obtain and use an API key.
 This can be done [here](https://coinmarketcap.com/api/).
 Before using the functions for retrieving the Bitcoin value, one must then call `btcValue.setApiKey(<KEY_HERE>)` with your key.
+If using CoinGecko, this is not needed.

 ### btcValue([options])
 Returns the current Bitcoin value in USD ($) as an `integer`.